rbb-data/svelte-starter/README.md

 ### `npm run build`

 Builds the app as a collection of static files into `./build`.
 Base path and build directory are both read as environment variables from `.env`.

-### `npm run build:gc-storage`

-Creates a build that can be deployed to Google Cloud Storage.
+The generated build can be deployed to rbb's Google Cloud Storage.

-### `npm run build:rbb-online`

-Creates a build that can be deployed to rbb's static server.

-### `npm run deploy:dj1`

-Builds the app for production and uploads the build to the `dj1` dev server.
-The deployed file will be available at https://dj1.app.rbb-cloud.de/my-cool-project (assuming you named your project `my-cool-project`).

-You need a certificate to access the server.
-If you don't have one yet your colleagues will gladly help you out.

-> **Note**
->
-> The script uses [rsync](https://rsync.samba.org/) to efficiently synchronize changes between your local build and the target folder.
-The version of `rsync` that ships with macOS is out of date, so please install a recent version via [homebrew](https://brew.sh/) or [nix](https://nixos.org/guides/install-nix.html).

-### `npm run deploy:gc-storage`
+### `npm run deploy`

 Builds the app for production and uploads the files to the Google Cloud Storage `rbb-data-static`.
 You'll need Google Cloud's command line tools `gcloud` and `gsutil` installed and configured (for installation instructions, see https://cloud.google.com/sdk/docs/install).

 The deployed file will be available at https://storage.googleapis.com/rbb-data-static/my-cool-project/index.html (assuming you named your project `my-cool-project`).

-### `npm run deploy:gc-storage--experimental`
+### `npm run deploy--experimental`

-Same as `npm run deploy:gc-storage` but deploys to https://storage.googleapis.com/rbb-data-static/my-cool-project-experimental/index.html (note the `-experimental` suffix).
+Same as `npm run deploy` but deploys to https://storage.googleapis.com/rbb-data-static/my-cool-project-experimental/index.html (note the `-experimental` suffix).

+### `npm run update:gd`

+Reads the connected Google doc and writes to `src/data/google-doc.json`, see [Connect to Google doc](https://github.com/rbb-data/svelte-starter#connect-to-google-doc).

+### `npm run update:gs`

+Reads the connected Google sheet and writes to `src/data/google-sheet-*.csv`, see [Connect to Google sheet](https://github.com/rbb-data/svelte-starter#connect-to-google-sheet).

 ### `npm run update:tokens`

 Builds design tokens into CSS, SCSS and javascript files, see [Design tokens](https://github.com/rbb-data/svelte-starter#design-tokens).

-### `npm run update:google-doc`

-Reads the connected Google doc and writes to `src/data/google-doc.json`, see [Connect to Google doc](https://github.com/rbb-data/svelte-starter#connect-to-google-doc).

-### `npm run update:google-sheets`

-Reads the connected Google sheet and writes to `src/data/google-sheet-*.csv`, see [Connect to Google sheet](https://github.com/rbb-data/svelte-starter#connect-to-google-sheet).

 ### `npm run update:all`

 Updates style tokens and all data sources.

+### `npm run docs`

+Starts the development server for the documentation site.
+The site is then available at http://localhost:6006/.

+### `npm run docs:build`

+Build the documentation site into `./docs-build` for production.

+### `npm run docs:deploy`

+Build and deploys the documentation site to GitHub pages at https://rbb-data.github.io/svelte-starter/

 ### `npm run lint`